 The .NET Framework is a software stage issued by Microsoft in 2002.
 The platform is established on the Common Language Runtime (CLR) and fits various programming languages.
-CLR functionality is accessible in every programming language that suits to this background.
+CLR functionality is accessible in every programming language that suits this background.

 The .NET Framework is Microsoft’s reply to Sun Microsystems’ Java platform (currently maintained by Oracle).